 And He shall direct your paths.”

-I learned it in the New King James, and now it never sits well without the “shall.”
+Those verses first came to me in the New King James, and now they never sits well without the “shall.”

 Truthfully, I am never good at synthesizing what it is that I write.
 But mostly, I write about belief and the way that leads to who we're becoming.
 That encompasses most things in life, which is just narrow enough to suit me.
 I love God, and I love His word.
 I find Him in Scripture and long walks and whispers in the wind.
 You might too.